 As you enter the complex of the temple, you experience a charming passageway entryway, lovely flower plants and glittering pools.
 The pathway paving the way to the temple entryways is fixed with rich green shrubs and a sentiment of peacefulness embellishes the environment regardless of the gurgling swarm.
 Once inside, the mesmerizing architecture will lull you into an introspective silence.
 You can peruse and recite religious writings of any confidence, and melodic versions of strict writings can be sung with no restraints in the temple complex.
 The Baha’i Lotus Temple is unquestionably one of the must-visit places in the capital.
 For its grand engineering as well as to encounter another method of reflection in a totally unique, blissful ambience.

-Photos of Lotus Temple
+Lotus Temple Information:

-➤Read More on Lotus Temple:
+Read More on Lotus Temple:

-To lend the structure a nine-sided circular shape, as has been indicated within the Baha’i scripture, the structure organizes these petals in groups of three.
+To lend the structure a nine-sided circular shape, as indicated within the Baha’i scripture, the structure organizes these petals in groups of three.
 There are nine entrances that open to an enormous central hall, which is about 40 meters in height.
 The temple includes a capaciousness of 1300 people and may accommodate 2500 people at a time.

 There are not any altars or pulpits inside the Lotus Temple, which is a common feature of all Baha’i House of Worship.
 The interiors are barren of any statues, pictures, or image also.
 An eye-catching feature of the temple is that the nine pools of water located round the petals.
 They give the impression of a half-bloomed lotus in a water body and therefore the whole structure looks spectacular when illuminated within the night.
 Larsen & Toubro Limited ECC Construction Group undertook the construction work of the temple and completed it at a cost of 10 million dollars.

 ➭Facts about Lotus Temple

-- With around 4.5 million visitors per year, it is among the most visited structures in the world.
+With around 4.5 million visitors per year, it is among the most visited structures in the world.

-- Fariborz Sahba chose the lotus symbol as it’s a standard symbolism in Hinduism, Jainism, Buddhism, and Islam.
+Fariborz Sahba chose the lotus symbol as it’s a standard symbolism in Hinduism, Jainism, Buddhism, and Islam.

-- It is the primary temple within the capital that creates use of solar energy.
+It is the primary temple within the capital that creates use of solar energy.

-- Ardishír Rustampúr, a Bahai adherent from Hyderabad inside the Sindh territory of Pakistan, gave his whole reserve funds to finance the land acquisition of the temple.
+Ardishír Rustampúr, a Bahai adherent from Hyderabad inside the Sindh territory of Pakistan, gave his whole reserve funds to finance the land acquisition of the temple.

 ➭Tips for Visiting Lotus Temple

-- Lotus Temple may be a place for silent prayer and meditation for people of all religious backgrounds.
+Lotus Temple may be a place for silent prayer and meditation for people of all religious backgrounds.
 So one should not make noise

-- Perusing non-scriptural text, conveying lessons, playing instruments and gathering pledges are prohibited here.
+Perusing non-scriptural text, conveying lessons, playing instruments and gathering pledges are prohibited here.

 ➭Best Time to Visit Lotus Temple